goodekat/LIME-research-journals/README.md

     chooses it as an important variable
   - can I remove some of the sources from the references file that I am not going to use?
+  - have you heard of: Journal of Data Science, Statistics, and Visualisation (jdssv.org)

 ## To Do List